tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+There is nothing inherently wrong with `componentWillMount()`, it’s the way you intend to use it where issues arise.
+One common issue is fetching data within `componentWillMount()`, this will create unwanted side effects because `componentWillMount()` will not return before the first render.
+That means your component will render empty data on the initial render.
+Maybe that’s why it has been deprecated.
+As an alternative, use `componentDidMount()` and initialize state.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+In the process of mounting, the following lifecycle methods are called in this order:

+1. `constructor()`

+This is where you initialize state, bind methods, etc; basically get the component ready.

+2. `getDerivedStateFromProps()`

+This method is rarely used in the wild.
+It's useful when your state is derived from props.

+3. `render()`

+Here we return what will be reconciled into react's virtual DOM.
+It should be pure and logic should be kept out of it.

+4. `componentDidMount()`

+Finally, the component has mounted.
+It is recommended that you place data requests in this lifecycle method because it will be called once, when the component mounts and when the DOM is readily available

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+Let's see... the last project I worked on was an apartment marketplace for university students.
+Working on a large-scale project by yourself is tedious!
+If I could go back in time, I would hire people to help me with the project.
+It's not only rewarding in that development is much faster but you also get the chance to have your ideas validated by others.
+That's a huge plus for me.
+I've worked on a lot of side projects by myself and I've also worked on production-level projects with a team.
+All I can say is that a highly-motivated team with the same vision in mind trumps a highly-talented team with no vision.

 ---